kevinbcarpenter/jz18sub/README.md

 - Processing App - pull from resource apps with pub/sub list
 - How we use and convert structures/values with json.

-About Json/Zmq and application network for financial transactions.

 #### Why ZMQ?  ####
 - Advantages
 - CZMQ